SamHaoYuan/verb_sel_code/README.md

 **Plot:** the code (Jupyter Notebook) for the figure in the paper.

-**Questions:** the code for generating questions for human evaluation.
+**Questions:** the code for generating questions of human evaluation.

 ## Citation
 In case of using the code, please cite the following paper: